anyscale/madewithml.github.io/docs/courses/mlops/docker.md

 EXPOSE 5000
 ```

 The final step in building our image is to specify the executable to be run when a container is built from our image.
 For our application, we want to launch our API with gunicorn.
-Note that we aren't using the `make` command here since we previously uninstalled it after installing our dependencies.

 ```dockerfile
 # Start app